 - Stop piling on unrealistic expectations and requirements.
 Keep things real.
 MORE is not better.
 FASTER is not better.
 Sometimes better is not better.

-- Show appreciation with the small things.
-I can’t not tell you how meaningful a handwritten note can be to a teacher.
+- Show appreciation for the small things.
+I can’t tell you how meaningful a handwritten note can be to a teacher.
 We don’t need a small prize.
 A simple note of thanks is HUGE.

 - Offer support for those students who need support.
 We love our students and our goal is for them to get what they NEED as soon as possible.